CiscoDevNet/terraform-provider-intersight/website/docs/d/vnic_lan_connectivity_policy.html.markdown

 To access the ith object of the results obtained, use `data.intersight_vnic_lan_connectivity_policy.<custom_name>.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
+* `azure_qos_enabled`:(bool) Enabling AzureStack-Host QoS on an adapter allows the user to carve out traffic classes for RDMA traffic which ensures that a desired portion of the bandwidth is allocated to it.
 * `create_time`:(string) The time when this managed object was created.
 * `description`:(string) Description of the policy.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.